talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 ---

-You may have a great reasons to use MapReduce or microservices.
+You may have great reasons to use MapReduce or microservices.
 What matters is how you arrive at your decision.
 Did you fell victim to the hype-cycle and picked up the technology just to jump on the bandwagon?
 Or did you carefully analyze the problem, and picked the *best* tool that gets the job done and you and your team can deal with it?

 As the professor said: "Pick the right tool for the job."
 I'll also add: don't build Formula One cars when you need a Corolla.